ubccpsc/310/docs/26w1/project/d3-design-v3.md

 **4. The specification** — a complete OpenAPI document for v3: every path, every schema, every status code, including the error cases. **It must validate.**

+Authoring the document and running the validator are covered in lab, with a skeleton to start from.
+Have that skeleton validating before your first team check-in — discovering the tooling the night before is an avoidable way to lose marks on this.

 **5. Extension choice**, with a sentence on why.

 **6. The sharing decision** — a paragraph on requirements 2 and 3.
 What, if anything, do your two